Pediatric Hematology-Oncology Fellowship Program

-Ultimately, my goal is to aid every Pediatric Hematology/Oncology Fellow here at Brown to be successful in his or her career and life.
-It's my job and philosophy to help you to define what that success is, and work with you to attain that goal.
+Ultimately, our goal is to aid every Pediatric Hematology/Oncology Fellow here at Brown to be successful in his or her career and life.
+It's our job and philosophy to help you to define what that success is, and work with you to attain that goal.

 Jennifer Welch, MD

 Pediatric Hematology/Oncology Fellowship Director